ShellyXueHan/code-challenge/README.md

 # 1) Application Deployment

 The deployed objects together serve as the `Maintenance Instance` for BCGov Production RocketChat (RC), with Ansible automation and High Availability.
 This Maintenance instance includes the latest stable RC app and MongoDb as the database, hosted on OpenShift.

-Running version of the application is available here: https://rocketchat-maintenance.pathfinder.gov.bc.ca
+- Running version of the application is available here: https://rocketchat-maintenance.pathfinder.gov.bc.ca

-If you are interested in the ideas, thoughts, and background for this application setup, see [here](docs/background.md).
+- A Trello board created to break down and track tasks: https://trello.com/b/hedKqKK2/code-challenge

 As for now, this instance is living on the OpenShift cluster where the prod RC is. `Ansible Playbook` automation makes it easy to migrate once a cloud cluster is ready (as one of the task for my next sprint :P).
+If you are interested in the ideas, thoughts, and background for this application, see [here](docs/background.md).
 Following are what to expect from the Ansible Playbook.

-Note: I've create fair amount of documentation to be able to migrate this work back to the Platform Service GitHub repo afterwards.
-So please don't mind them.
+Note: I've create fair amount of documentation to be able to migrate this work back to the Platform Service GitHub repo afterwards, so please don't mind them.
 There are `TL;DR` messages for the optional contents.
 For your convenience reviewing this assignment, feel free to skip those.

 ***RUN:***